Interlock Architectures — Pt. 1: What do those categories really mean?

-Circuit Categories
+The Categories

 Historical Circuits

 Early electrical ‘master-control-relay’ circuits used a simple architecture with a single contactor, or sometimes two, and a single channel style of architecture to maintain the contactor coil circuit once the START or POWER ON button (PB2 in Fig. 1) had been pressed.
 Power to the output elements of the machine controls was supplied via contacts on the contactor, which is why it was called the Master Control Relay or ‘MCR’.
-The POWER OFF button (PB1 in Fig. 1) could be labeled that way, or you could make the same circuit into an Emergency Stop by simply replacing the operator with a red mushroom-head push button.
+The POWER OFF button (PB1 in Fig. 1) could be labelled that way, or you could make the same circuit into an Emergency Stop by simply replacing the operator with a red mushroom-head push button.
 These devices were usually spring-return, so to restore power, all that was needed was to push the POWER ON button again (Fig.1).

 Basic Stop/Start Circuit